Book of Job

 Papyrus Oxyrhynchus 3522 (dated to the 1st century CE) contains a partial translation of Job 42 into Koine Greek.

-The Book of Job (אִיּוֹב), or simply Job, is a book found in the Ketuvim ("Writings") section of the Hebrew Bible and the first of the Poetic Books in the Old Testament of the Christian Bible.
+The Book of Job (אִיּוֹב), or simply Job, is a book found in the Ketuvim ('Writings') section of the Hebrew Bible and the first of the Poetic Books in the Old Testament of the Christian Bible.

 The language of the Book of Job, combining post-Babylonian Hebrew and Aramaic influences, indicates it was composed during the Persian period (540–330 BCE), with the poet using Hebrew in a learned, literary manner.
 It addresses the problem of evil, providing a theodicy through the experiences of the eponymous protagonist.
 It is structured with a prose prologue and epilogue framing poetic dialogues and monologues, including three cycles of debates between Job and his friends, Job's lamentations, the Poem to Wisdom, Elihu's speeches, and God's two speeches from a whirlwind.

 Job is a wealthy God-fearing man with a comfortable life and a large family.
 God discusses Job's piety with a character called the adversary (הַשָּׂטָן, lit. 'the adversary'; i.e. "the satan").
 The adversary rebukes God, stating that Job would turn away from God if he were to lose everything within his possession.
 God decides to test that theory by allowing the adversary to inflict pain on Job.
 Job is tested through extreme suffering, including the loss of his wealth, children, and health, yet he maintains his piety while challenging the justice of God.
 Job defends himself against his unsympathetic friends, whom God admonishes.
 The dialogues explore human frailty and the inaccessibility of divine wisdom, culminating in God highlighting His omnipotence and Job confessing his limited understanding.
-Job's fortunes and family are restored in the epilogue.
+In the epilogue, Job's fortunes are restored twofold and the same number of sons and daughters are born that had died.

 The book has influenced Jewish and Christian theology and liturgy, as well as Western culture.
 It parallels wisdom traditions from Mesopotamia and Egypt.
 In Islam, Job (Ayyub) is revered as a prophet exemplifying steadfast faith.